star-bits/star-bits/README.md

 - [ui-time](https://github.com/star-bits/ui-time): App that displays a 15-minute countdown timer in the macOS menu bar
 - rename-group-photos: rename and group photos by their date taken
 - jjuproach-exterminator: 줌강/녹강 교수가 쩝쩝충일 때
-- chatterm: terminal themed chat website
+- chatterm: terminal themed chat website with recommender system
 - sdr-esp32
 - timed-click-assist
 - kiosk-ipad-app